Sorry, Wrong Number

-Sorry, Wrong Number is a 1948 American thriller and film noir directed by Anatole Litvak, from a screenplay by Lucille Fletcher, based on her 1943 radio play of the same title.
+Sorry, Wrong Number is a 1948 American noir thriller tragedy film directed by Anatole Litvak, from a screenplay by Lucille Fletcher, based on her 1943 radio play of the same title.

 The film stars Barbara Stanwyck and Burt Lancaster.
-It follows a bedridden woman who overhears the plot of murder while on the telephone.
-By phone, she attempts to contact switchboard operators, police, or others who might help her prevent the crime.
+It follows a bedridden woman who, while on a telephone circuit, overhears men plotting the murder of an unknown individual.
+By phone, she tries to contact switchboard operators, police, and others who might help her prevent the crime.
 Stanwyck was nominated for the Academy Award for Best Actress.

 It is one of the few pre-1950 Paramount Pictures films which remained in the studio's library (the rest are currently owned by NBCUniversal).

 Radio play

 Lucille Fletcher's play originally aired on the Suspense radio program on May 25, 1943, essentially a one-woman show with Agnes Moorehead as Mrs. Stevenson.

 Plot

 Mrs. Stevenson, an imperious invalid, accidentally intercepts a phone call between two men plotting a murder for that evening.
 She tries to enlist the help of the telephone operator, the police, and a hospital, becoming more frantic as the time passes.
 In the final moments of the play, she realizes that she is the intended victim.